Manvi1203/Basic-ML-Projects-/README.md

     K(x,xi) = exp(-gamma * sum((x – xi^2))

     (gamma must be specified, a good value of gamma=0.1, must be between 0 and 1)

+ > SVC takes more training time than the Naive Bayes but the prediction is faster.
+However, it totally depends on scenario and data set which one performs best.